keithledgerwood/WICLab-guide/009-Microsoft-365.md

-Now that provisioning and single sign-on have both been configured, you can test them by assigning your Okta admin user to the Microsoft Office 365 application and then attempting single sign-on.
+Now that provisioning and single sign-on have both been configured, you can test them by assigning your Okta admin user to the Microsoft Office 365 app and then attempting single sign-on.

 This section uses the Okta admin user ***your.name*\@okta.com** as the test user.
 This user will be mapped to
 ***your.name*\@yourdemodomain.com** by the custom username mapping you set up when configuring single sign-on.

-## Assign user to Microsoft Office 365 application
+## Assign user to Microsoft Office 365 app

-For this test you will directly assign your Okta admin user to the Office 365 application.
+For this test you will directly assign your Okta admin user to the Office 365 app.
 You'll notice that it's also possible to assign via group membership - you'll set that up later.

 1. If not already there, navigate to **Applications \> Applications**